-Corticosteroids(such as prednisone and hydrocortisone) to replace hormones missing because of an adrenocorticotropic hormone deficiency.
+- Corticosteroids(such as prednisone and hydrocortisone).
+This medicine replaces hormones missing because of an adrenocorticotropic hormone deficiency.

-Desmopressin (DDAVP) to replace adrenocoricotropic hormone missing because of an anti-diuretic hormone deficiency.
-This medicine also helps reduce your body’s loss of water through frequent urination.
+- Desmopressin (DDAVP).This medicine replaces adrenocoricotropic hormones missing because of an anti-diuretic hormone deficiency.
+It also helps reduce your body’s loss of water through frequent urination.

-Growth hormone(also called somatropin) to promote growth in children and to benefit adults who have a growth hormone deficiency.
+- Growth hormone(also called somatropin).
+This promotes growth in children and benefits adults who have a growth hormone deficiency.

-Levothyroxine to replace thyroid hormones missing because of a thyroid-stimulating hormone deficiency.
+- This replaces thyroid hormones missing because of a thyroid-stimulating hormone deficiency.

-What is the likely cause of my hypopituitarism?
+- What is the likely cause of my hypopituitarism?

-What are the results of my blood/diagnostic test(s)?
+- What are the results of my blood/diagnostic test(s)?
 What do these results mean?

-What is the best treatment option?
+- What is the best treatment option?
 Will I need surgery?

-What risks are associated with surgery?
+- What risks are associated with surgery?

-Will I need to take medicine?
+- Will I need to take medicine?
 For how long?

-Am I at risk of having a medical emergency?
+- Am I at risk of having a medical emergency?
 Do I need to wear a medical alert bracelet?